Toshiba: Environmental record

 Toshiba has been judged as making "low" efforts to lessen its impact on the environment.
-In November 2012, they came second from the bottom in Greenpeace's 18th edition of the Guide to Greener Electronics that ranks electronics companies according to their policies on products, energy, and sustainable operations.
+In November 2012, it came second from the bottom in Greenpeace's 18th edition of the Guide to Greener Electronics that ranks electronics companies according to their policies on products, energy, and sustainable operations.
 Toshiba received 2.3 of a possible 10 points, with the top company (WIPRO) receiving 7.1 points.
 "Zero" scores were received in the categories "Clean energy policy advocacy", "Use of recycled plastics in products" and "Policy and practice on sustainable sourcing of fibres for paper".
 In 2010, Toshiba reported that all of its new LCD TVs comply with the Energy Star standards and 34 models exceed the requirements by 30% or more.

 Toshiba partnered with China's Tsinghua University in 2008 in order to form a research facility to focus on energy conservation and the environment.
 The new Toshiba Energy and Environment Research Center is located in Beijing where forty students from the university will work to research electric power equipment and new technologies that will help stop the global warming process.
 Through this partnership, Toshiba hopes to develop products that will better protect the environment and save China.
 This contract between Tsinghua University and Toshiba originally began in October 2007 when they signed an agreement on joint energy and environment research.
 The projects that they conduct work to reduce car pollution and to create power systems that don't negatively affect the environment.

 On 28 December 1970, Toshiba began the construction of unit 3 of the Fukushima Daiichi Nuclear Power Plant, which was damaged in the Fukushima I nuclear accidents on 14 March 2011.
 In April 2011, CEO Norio Sasaki declared nuclear energy would "remain as a strong option" even after the Fukushima I nuclear accidents.
 In late 2013, Toshiba entered the solar power business in Germany, installing PV systems on apartment buildings.